syncfusion-content/install-docs/Common/Essential-Studio/Installation/mac-installer/how-to-install.md

    ![Destination](images/Mac_Installer5.png)

-6. To remove the DMG file.
-Right-click on the virtual drive on your desktop or in the Finder sidebar and select "Eject."
+6. To remove the DMG file, right-click on the virtual drive on your desktop or in the Finder sidebar and select "Eject."
 Also delete the folder from the Applications

    ![Install Location](images/Mac_Installer6.png)